ngaggion/Chest-xray-landmark-dataset/README.md

 # Chest x-ray Landmark Segmentation Dataset.

 This git repo contains 911 landmark annotations for chest x-ray images from JSRT, Shenzhen, Montgomery and Padchest datasets.\
+We are grateful to Padchest's team for providing people an easy way to download our subset of images, under "Sample 2".

 The landmark annotations were obtained with an ensemble of HybridGNet 2-IGSC models, using dense segmentation masks as input.

 ![Example](figs/landmarks.png)

-Pre-processing scripts are provided for every dataset, please download them from their official websites.
+Pre-processing scripts are provided for every dataset, please download them from their official websites.\
+Links provided in the corresponding .ipynb file.

 Lung annotations are available for images from all datasets. \
 Heart annotations are only available for JSRT and Padchest images.